EnlitHamster/VtkUnityWorkbench/README.md

 **At the moment, VtkUnityWorkbench does not support virtual environments, but it is a feature which we plan to introduce soon**.

-From here on we will refer to `%WORKSPACE%/VtkUnityWorkbench/Source/VtkToUnityExample/` as `%UNITYDIR%`

-Copy the contents ot `%WORKSPACE%/Vtk/Install/bin` and `%PLUGINDIR%/Install`, and `%PYTHONDIR%/python37.dll` and `%PYTHONDIR%/python37_d.dll` into `%UNITYDIR%/Assets/VtkToUnity/vtktounitybinary/Plugins/x86_64/`.
+From here on we will refer to `%WORKSPACE%/VtkUnityWorkbench/Source/VtkToUnityExample/` as `%UNITYDIR%`.
+Copy the contents of `%PLUGINDIR%/Install` into `%UNITYDIR%/Assets/VtkToUnity/vtktounitybinary/Plugins/x86_64/`.
 Add `%UNITYDIR%` to your Unity Hub projects and download the correct Unity version.
 This should be enough to have your setup ready to go.